grantHaataja/AILEE/README.md

 Features a custom built emulator for a Linux-style terminal.
 Use classic Unix commands, as well as some of our own.

 Remember to follow the administrator's instructions, and if you ever get stuck, a log of your conversations will be saved in AILEE's filesystem.

+The original game was developed on repl.it, the linke is [Here](https://repl.it/@grantHaataja/AILEE)